albassort/AlbaBuild.nvim/README.md

 ## build_commands
 ### Mandatory values
 - "name": The name of the variable.
 Should be unique for your convenience but this is not required, it shouldn't cause any issues.
-- "shell_cmd": The command you want to execute, it would be weird if you didn't have this, no?
+- "shell_cmd": The command you want to execute
 - "cwd": The directory you wish to execute the shell_cmd in.
 If you don't wish to use this, please set it to "." which will use the directory that plenary uses by default
 ### Optional values
 - "autoopen" (bool): Automatically opens the command output